promiscuous-io/promiscuous/README.md

 4. Subscribers apps are running the replicable worker, listening on their own queues, executing the create/update/destroy on their databases.

+Note that we use a single exchange to preserve the ordering of data updates across application so that subscribers always see a consistant state of the system.

 What's up with bunny vs ruby-amqp ?
 -----------------------------------